A Guide On Different Chess Rating Systems – FIDE, USCF, And ECF

 The World Chess Federation uses the FIDE rating system, while the United States Chess Federation uses the USCF rating system.
 Meanwhile, the English Chess Federation makes use of the ECF rating system.

-Each rating system comes with its own set of regulations, which we will examine separately.
+Each rating system comes with its own set of regulations, which we will explain separately.

 But first, let’s begin with the basics of what ratings are in chess.